siddhantsahu/ir-search-engine/README.md

     + Uncompressed index as binary file: In the uncompressed version, the posting list immediately follows the fixed-width term.
 Thus, the uncompressed index file is a sequence of term and posting list pairs.
     + Compressed index as binary file: In the compressed version, all the terms are stored first followed by all the postings lists for these terms.

 **Note:** The statistics and outputs are printed on the console with every run of the program.
-But, for convinience viewing, they are annotated and attached in a separate file `stats.md`.
+But, for convenience, they are annotated and attached in a separate file `stats.md`.

+### Retrieval Models

+Two retrieval models are implemented:
+- Variant of max-tf term weighting
+- Variant of Okapi BM25 retrieval model

+### Usage

+Requirements: Java 8 and IntelliJ Idea (import as Maven project)

+Run the `search.Driver` class with cranfield collection path and query file as command line arguments.
+The *cranfield collection path* is the path to the directory containing the 1400 cranfield files and the query file is a file containing queries separated by newline.